-A distinctive pattern of white on the dark abdomen help with identification.
+A distinctive pattern of white on the dark abdomen and a radial pattern on the carapace help with identification.

 M. pulicaria is often to be found in open areas of short vegetation where there are scattered stones or small beds of stones.

 Peak time is late spring to mid-summer.

 The Micaria pulicaria/micans aggregate is widespread and fairly frequent throughout most of Britain.
 True status of the two individual species may have to be re-evaluated when more individuals have been recorded to species level.

 3,389 British records for this species to 2015.